leonardorleon/data_engineering_zoomcamp/01-docker-terraform/02_docker_sql/Readme.md

 ## configuring everything with docker compose

-Instead of using long commands to ser up our containers and network between them, we can use a simple docker-compose file, which takes all the configuration from various containers and since they are together as services, they automatically share a network.
+Instead of using long commands to set up our containers and network between them, we can use a simple docker-compose file, which takes all the configuration from various containers and since they are together as services, they automatically share a network.
 The file can be found [here](dockerfiles/docker-compose.yaml).
 Then it's just a matter of configuring the connection again, using the database service name as the connection point and the user and password that was set up in docer-compose.

 # SQL refresher